 - Supporting research that brings together all faculties of the university to address the challenges of articulating universal human rights in a world of global inter-connectedness.

 - Organizing programs to enhance the university’s engagement with local, national, and international human rights communities.

 The Human Rights Curriculum includes a core sequence introducing philosophical, historical and contemporary understandings of human rights; an undergraduate minor; elective courses with distinct disciplinary, thematic and/or regional perspectives; and a foundational course for graduate students.

-The Internship Program provides summer fellowships to students for hands-on experience at host organizations in the U.S. and around the world.
+The Internship Program provides summer fellowships to undergraduate and graduate students to gain hands-on experience in human rights practice at host organizations in the United States and around the world.

-Students and faculty receive support for key, ongoing human rights initiatives which explore solutions to real world human rights problems.
+The PFCHR also advances path-breaking human rights research by supporting innovative scholarship and facilitating multi-year initiatives around key human rights questions.
 Ongoing thematic initiatives include Crisis of Humanitarianism, Health and Human Rights, and Human Rights at Home.

 The PFCHR aims to foster a human rights culture at the University of Chicago and in its broader community by hosting public events throughout the year.
 These conferences, workshops, lectures, performances, and exhibitions bring scholars and practitioners from around the world to campus to explore human rights in theory and practice.